odea-project/qAlgorithms/report/components/abstract.md

 Multiple independent groups in the fields of metabolomics and environmental science developed and sucessfully employed different approaches for grouping feature lists within one measurement, between different measurements, or both.
-These often rely on user-supplied parameters, (in the case of machine learning approaches) user-supplied training data or are heavily integrated in different analysis workflows.
-These workflows, again, depend on user parameters and, in some cases, include the use of proprietary software with expensive licenses.
+These often rely on user-supplied parameters or are otherwise not consistent between labs, for example by depending pre-trained models for machine learning solutions.

 The goal of this thesis is to develop an approach to clustering feature lists which operates without user parameters, runs on a consumer laptop